 Ever wondered how many dimes make 2 dollars?
-That said, maybe you’re counting change after a grocery run, or you’re trying to figure out a quick way to teach a kid about money.
-Day to day, you’re not alone.
 The answer is simple, but the journey to get there can feel surprisingly deep.
+On the flip side, maybe you’re counting change after a grocery run, or you’re trying to figure out a quick way to teach a kid about money.
+You’re not alone.
 Let’s dig in, keep it real, and see why this tiny question matters more than you might think.

 What Is a Dime?